Liz Truss lettuce: Post-resignation

-After Truss's resignation, the Daily Star released on 20 October a headline titled "Lettuce wins as Liz Leafs", and on 21 October published a "historic souvenir edition" headlined "Lettuce rejoice".
+Following Truss's resignation on 20 October 2022, the Daily Star released a headline titled "Lettuce wins as Liz Leafs", and on 21 October published a "historic souvenir edition" headlined "Lettuce rejoice".
 Bookmaker Paddy Power offered odds of 500-to-1 that the lettuce would become the next prime minister.
 The Daily Star featured the lettuce on Cameo, allowing users to receive a personalized message "by the lettuce" for £13, with part of the proceeds going to charity.

 Labour Party MP Chris Bryant remarked during an appearance at Sky News that "the lettuce might as well be running the country", a statement echoed by The Atlantic journalist Helen Lewis.
 Former Russian President Dmitry Medvedev posted a tongue-in-cheek tweet congratulating the lettuce after Truss resigned.
 Several corporations such as Lidl and Deliveroo posted lettuce-related jokes capitalising on the livestream.
-In Truss's successor Rishi Sunak's first Prime Minister's Questions, Leader of the Opposition Sir Keir Starmer stated that Sunak lost the first leadership contest to Truss, who herself was "beaten by a lettuce".
+In Truss's successor Rishi Sunak's first Prime Minister's Questions (PMQ), then Leader of the Opposition Sir Keir Starmer stated that Sunak lost the first leadership contest to Truss, who herself was "beaten by a lettuce".

-Clark remarked in an interview that the staff at the Daily Star "have no plans to eat Lizzy Lettuce".
+Clark, the paper's editor, remarked in an interview that the staff at the Daily Star "have no plans to eat Lizzy Lettuce".

 The Edenbridge Bonfire Society burnt an effigy of Truss and a laughing lettuce on a bonfire on Guy Fawkes Night, 2022.
 The 11 m high effigy held a box with a copy of the Guinness Book of Records, referencing her record as the shortest-serving prime minister.
-The box also contained a copy of her mini-budget, a T-shirt with the slogan "I am a fighter, not a quitter" (referencing a quote by Truss at her last Prime Minister's Questions), and a £115,000 cheque representing the maximum annual amount that all former prime ministers are entitled to claim under the Public Duty Costs Allowance scheme for expenses incurred performing the public duties associated with being a former prime minister and a leaving card.
+The box also contained a copy of her mini-budget, a T-shirt with the slogan "I am a fighter, not a quitter" (referencing a quote by Truss at her last PMQ), and a £115,000 cheque representing the maximum annual amount that all former prime ministers are entitled to claim under the Public Duty Costs Allowance scheme for expenses incurred performing the public duties associated with being a former prime minister and a leaving card.
 The box itself had a large letter "U" together with the words "This Way Up" written on it, both upside-down, along with "Oh Dear Oh Dear Oh Dear Packaging Ltd", referencing the greeting of Truss by Charles III at one of her royal audiences.

-On 9 November, during Prime Minister's Questions, a Labour backbench MP shouted "bring the lettuce back!"
+On 9 November 2022, during PMQs, a Labour backbench MP shouted "bring the lettuce back!"
+On 15 March 2023, Starmer said "The lettuces may be out, but the turnips are in" in response to the 2023 budget, referring to the environment secretary Thérèse Coffey's claims that a "lot of people would be eating turnips right now" the previous month.

+On 10 October 2023, during the Labour Party Conference, Starmer referenced the lettuce again saying "I never thought I'd say this but I'm beginning to see why Liz Truss won.
+Although I still think we'd be better off with that lettuce."